Medicaid Cuts Are Real Threat to Home and Community Based Services (February 23, 2017)

 3. As a national organization...

-APSE can be a strong voice for federal programs and legislation that support Employment First.
+APSE continues to be a strong voice for federal programs and legislation that support Employment First.
 The most effective voice of all, however, is a motivated constituent who takes the time to contact his/her legislator and weigh in on an issue.
+Grassroots advocacy efforts can make a big difference.

 Medicaid Expansion Tied to Employment Among People with Disabilities (December 27, 2016)